Kailyn Dudukovich

-Kailyn Michelle Dudukovich (born November 16, 2002) is an American professional soccer player who plays as a forward for Portuguese Campeonato Nacional Feminino club Braga.
-She played college soccer for the Ohio State Buckeyes, where she became the program's all-time top scorer and earned first-team All-American honors in 2024.
+Kailyn Michelle Dudukovich (born November 16, 2002) is an American professional soccer player who plays as a forward for Campeonato Nacional Feminino club Braga.
+She played college soccer for the Ohio State Buckeyes, setting the program record for career goals and earning first-team All-American honors in 2024.

 Early life

 Dudukovich grew up in West Chester, Ohio, one of three children born to Dan and Debbie Dudukovich.
 Her parents both played college basketball at Butler University, and her brother Nathan plays basketball for IU Indy.
 Dudukovich began playing soccer alongside her future high school and college teammate Sydney Jones at an early age.
 She played club soccer for Cincinnati Development Academy (previously Cincinnati United) and Ohio Elite.

 Dudukovich committed to Ohio State over offers from Notre Dame, Duke, Michigan, Penn State, and others when she was a freshman.
 She played basketball at Lakota West High School before joining the soccer team as a junior in 2019.
 In her junior season, she scored 50 goals in 24 games as she led Lakota West to the Division I state championship.
 She braced in the final with her second goal coming in the closing seconds of the 2–1 victory.
 She was named Ohio's Ms. Soccer, the Ohio Gatorade Player of the Year, and United Soccer Coaches All-American.
 She followed that up with 46 goals in her senior season as Lakota West reached the regional final.
 TopDrawerSoccer rated Dudukovich the eight-best recruit of the 2021 class.